brielin/Popcorn/README.md

 2. Fit mode: fitting the heritability and transethnic genetic correlation of a pair of summary statistics files to the scores

+# NOTE
+Popcorn was written in Python 2.7 and Python 3+ is not supported.
+Please note this software was written in 2015, and I am not currently working on any projects using this tool for analysis.
+Thus, I do not anticipate additional development of this package in the near future.
+If you would like to or have ported this code to Python3, or you have generally found/fixed bugs, I am always happy to review a pull request.
+I do try to respond to emails or issues on here, but please note all maintence of this package happens in my spare time therefore I may be (sometimes very) slow to respond.

 # Installation
 Popcorn can be installed with setuptools or it can be run by executing the main.
 To install with setuptools